 - Support LED Status indicator on SSDs in RAID arrays

-Intel® VROC for Linux* is built upon MD RAID, and the Intel VROC team has an MD RAID maintainer on the team.
-However, Intel VROC has the following extra features:
+What is the difference between Intel® VROC and Linux MD* RAID?Intel® VROC for Linux is built on MD RAID, and Intel® VROC team has an MD RAID maintainer on the team.
+However, Intel® VROC has the following extra features:

 - Provides UEFI HII and UEFI Shell command line RAID management

-- Provides webpage-based, remote RAID management and RESTful APIs
+- Provides webpage based, remote RAID management and RESTful APIs

 - Fully validated and supported with Purley platform and industry-select SSDs